ExtensionIntention/CoolNotes/README.md

 Seamless connection from mind to machine.

 ### Near
-Provide easy, simple and enjoyable note taking platform.
+Provide an easy, simple, and enjoyable note taking platform.

 ## Definition of Done
 - Unit tests are made and passed